|

 patent rights to Twintech E.U.
 LLC for a down payment of $35 million, plus a share of

-future profits, and that BTG and Teleshuttle would no longer pursue those suits.
+future profits, and that those suits would be dropped.
 BTG

 stated at the time that "TwinTech E.U. has the skills and resource to create